Buckwheat

 FAQs

-No. Despite its name, buckwheat is not a wheat, not a grass, and not a cereal grain.
+No. Despite its name, buckwheat is not wheat, not a grass, and not a cereal grain.
 It is a pseudocereal — a seed from a flowering plant in the Polygonaceae family — and is botanically unrelated to wheat, barley, rye, or other gluten-containing grains.
+The shared word in the name is misleading.